 - Posters will be displayed within the communal areas informing you of the current control measures, including restrictions, that are being implemented within our communal areas

-- We are continuing to work very closely with our catering providers, where applicable, and in most cases the onsite food providers have moved towards delivering meals to your front door if you receive this service
+- We continue to work very closely with our catering providers, where applicable, and in most cases the onsite food providers have moved towards delivering meals to your front door if you receive this service.

-- Our Independent Living Team will continue to offer a service however the service delivery will follow guidance around social distancing.
-Our Independent Living Officers will not be holding face to face meetings, will not be entering your home and presence at schemes will be reduced.
+- Our Independent Living Team will continue to offer a service, however the service delivery will follow guidance around social distancing.
+Our Independent Living Officers will not hold face to face meetings, will not enter your home and presence at schemes will be reduced.
 However, the Independent Living Team will maintain all contact with you via telephone or email.
 These calls are a chance to discuss with your Independent Living Team any concerns you have and seek any support you may require in terms of access to food and supporting agencies within your local area

 - Cleaning services will still be provided under social distancing measures.
 In the event of the need arising for deeper cleaning or more specialist cleaning to be undertaken at a scheme, arrangements are in place for this to take place.
 Please be aware if the need did arise to undertake a specialist form of cleaning called ‘fogging’, advice would be provided to inform you of when it will take place and what further restrictions would be necessary during the period of treatment

 - May we also ask that you test your personal alarm (if you have one) to ensure this is working correctly.
 Please report any issues to our contact centre on 0333 400 8222